"Go See Terry"

 $2,000.

-I came back two hours later when Alison arrived for her shift at Grimmers till.
-It checked out beautifully.
+Alison arrived for her afternoon shift at Grimmers till two hours later.
+The car checked out beautifully.

 Done deal.

 That Corolla turned out to be an absolute beauty.
-Over the next six years it clocked more than 100,000 kilometres with me and various family members driving it.
-Apart from the usual expenses of diesel, oil, filters, and tyres, it cost me nothing.
+Over the next six years it clocked more than 100,000 kilometres with me and/or various family members driving it.
+Economical and cornered like it was on rails.
+Apart from fuel, oil, filters, and tyres, it cost me nothing.

 A couple of Alpha-type mates reckoned they wouldn’t feel much like a man driving a little slow boring grey diesel.